sonic-net/SONiC/doc/pmon/pmon-sensormon.md

 CLIs are introduced to retrieve and display sensor data from State DB for different sensor types.
 CLIs are described in the next section.

+#### sonic-buildimage

+The CLI "show system-health" should report sensor fault conditions.
+Hardware health check script will need enhancement to retrieve sensor data from StateDB.

+#### sonic-snmpagent

+Voltage and Current sensors should be available in Entity MIB.
+Entity MIB implementation will need an enhancement to retrieve voltage and current sensors from the state DB.

 ### CLI Enhancements